 You will find photos at the top of each individual page, and often more photos lower on each page.
 More images are added as they are donated and submitted.
 We are constantly adding and updating....
 Enjoy!

 The ancestors of the ancient and elegant Akhal Teke were also fundamental in the creation of the Thoroughbred and many other light breeds across the world.
 The current Akhal Teke emerged around the 8th century!

 The Alter Real became famous in high level dressage as early at 1760 in the Royal Riding School of Portugal.
 The Alter Real is a branch of the Lusitano, with the added influence of Spanish mares.

 American Bashkir Curly

 The American Bashkir Curly is native to America, derrived from older Bashkir type horses found in the American Northwest.
 There is a lot aboui the American Curly that is not true of any other Curly type.

 American Paint Horse

 The American Paint is not simply a color breed, as they also carry the conformation and bloodlines of the Quarter Horse, offering the same abilities but with lots of color added.

+Every Appaloosa is totally unique in color!
 The Appy is known world wide and was created by the Nez Perce Indians, who are now in the process of creating yet another breed!

 Australian Stock Horse